ricco386/identifier-tools/README.rst

 Identifier Tools
 ################

-Library that helps working with different subject identifier types.
+Library that helps working with different entity (legal person, entrepreneur, subject, etc.) identifier types.

 Purpose of this library is to validate string if it matches the identifier format and if possible calculate checksum if it is correct for identifier.

 Identifier format checking is based on European Central Bank - `List of national identifiers
 <https://www.ecb.europa.eu/stats/money/aggregates/anacredit/shared/pdf/List_of_national_identifiers.xlsx>`_ spreadsheet.